VeniceUnleashed/VU-Docs/content/modding/your-first-mod.md

 There's a built-in dependency named `veniceext`, which refers to the VeniceEXT engine itself.
 The engine is versioned, and mods can define a dependency to it to specify compatibility.
 For a list of VeniceEXT versions and their associated changes refer to the [VeniceEXT changelog](/vext/changelog).

+### `Tags`

+An array of strings that will be shown in the server list when this mod is loaded and can be used by players to discover servers running specific types of mods.
+For example, if you're creating a role-playing mod you could add an `rp` tag, if you're creating a realism-focused mod you could add `realism`, etc. Tags can only contain lower-case latin characters, numbers, and dashes (`-`).

 ## Creating your first script

 It's now time to create your first script.
 Inside your mod folder create a new folder named `ext` (this folder should be inside the same folder your `mod.json` file is).
 Inside that folder, create another folder named `server` and in that folder create a new file named `__init__.lua`.
 Open this file with your text editor and type in the following: